Ahmad-197/Portfolio-Projects/README.md

 The trained VAE would help us in training our neural networks where we would use the latent representation to train the network and then the predicted latent representations would be passed through the decoder to reconstruct permittivity distribution.
 In short by using VAE we "generate a low dimensional manifold of approximate solutions, which allows conversion of the ill-posed EIT problem to a well-posed one" <a href="#ref7">[8]</a>.
 This is discussed in the next section.

-For further information about the architecture and training of VAE refer to [VAE Training](Notebooks/VAE_Training.ipynb) notebook.

 ## **5. Mapper Models**